empress/broccoli-static-site-json/README.md

 This `content` name matches the example we used above when using the `StaticSiteJson()` broccoli plugin.

-No you are able to query your data in an Ember Route:
+Now you are able to query your data in an Ember Route:

 ```javascript
 import Route from '@ember/routing/route';